codefHome/Vue.js-pet-project/README.md

-Simple portfolio using vue3 framework and nest.js framework.
+Simple portfolio using vue3 framework and node.js.
 I have a look and don't hestate to send me a suggestions or comment regarding any thing the you noticed on the repo.
 Thank you